 How to reload your vim configs without exiting vimJuly 26, 2019 vim

-! on your commands and functions.
+! on your commands and functions like this:

 function!
 ToggleLineNumbers() if &number == 1 set nonumber else set number endif endfunction command!
 GoToDefinitionUsingCTags execute ':tag ' . expand("<cword>")

 ! means that you are overwriting the function/commands if it is already loaded.